 Price: Free trial available.
 Plans start at $25.50 per month.

 Similar to SocialPilot, Hootsuite is generally more associated with marketing functions for social media.
-However, over the past handful of years, they’ve added in additional features geared more toward customer service interactions.
+However, over the past handful of years, they’ve added additional features geared more toward customer service interactions.

 For example, they have a shared inbox feature where all incoming messages and comments are housed.
 You’re able to assign different conversations to different reps both manually and automatically.
 Further, you can create automated responses for certain types of requests, tag conversations to understand what they’re about, and even get trend insights through reports.